Stephen Appiah: Retirement and testimonial

 After being inactive from football for two-years due to a recurring knee injury, at the age of 33, Appiah announced his retirement from football on 14 January 2015.

 On 27 June 2015, a testimonial match was organized to mark the end of his career.
 The match was played at the Accra Sports Stadium.
 It featured The Black Stars against Appiah XI, which cumulated former international footballers including; Giuseppe Colucci, Richard Kingson, George Boateng, Sammy Adjei, Samuel Eto'o, Baffour Gyan and Emmanuel Adebayor.
 The match ended in a 2–2 draw with Appiah scoring the first goal from a free kick for Appiah XI.
 Asamoah Gyan and Ben Acheampong scored for the Black Stars and Baffour Gyan scored the final equalizer for Appiah XI.

 The match was a sell-out, and saw Appiah perform a lap of honour at the end with his family.
 The testimonial was attended by high rank officials including, former Presidents Jerry John Rawlings and John Agyekum Kufour, Speaker of Parliament Edward Doe Adjaho and the sitting President, John Dramani Mahama, who also performed the ceremonial kick-off.
 Religious leaders including the national chief Imam of Ghana Sheik Osman Nuhu Sharabutu and Rev. Sam Korankye Ankrah, Apostle General of Royal House Chapel were also present.

-Prior to the testimonial, a special dinner and fundraising was held on the 26 June at the State Banquet Hall, Accra.
+Prior to the testimonial, a special dinner and fundraising was held on 26 June at the State Banquet Hall, Accra.
 All proceeds of the match and fundraising went to charitable causes of his foundation, Step App foundation.